How is your summer treating you so far?

 You know what the best thing about this cucumber lemonade is?
 Vodka!
 When the sun sets and you enjoy the heated summer night on your balcony, terrace or at a picnic at a lakes shore, add a splash of vodka and life is just great.

-I will be patiently waiting until it’s time to add some booth and enjoy the rest of the sunday.
+patiently waiting until it’s time to add some booth and enjoy the rest of the sunday.
 All of you have a great start into the next week.

 Temperatures will be high again today.
 Isn’t that the best time to have a cool drink in the sunshine?
 Last year around this time I have been spending 10 days in Vancouver.